Bangladesh Police: Medieval period

-Details of policing activities during the middle age are challenging to find.
-However, during the periods of the great sultans, an official holding the position of Muhtasib used to perform the duties of policing.
+Details of policing activities, during the middle age are challenging to find.
+However, during the periods of the Bengal Sultanate, an official holding the position of Muhtasib used to perform the duties of policing.
 This person was the chief of police, in charge of public works, and the inspector of public ethics simultaneously.
 In urban areas, Kotwals were responsible for performing police duties.
 The policing system introduced by Sher Shah Suri was further organised during the period of Emperor Akbar: the Emperor organised his administrative structure introducing Fouzdari (the principal representative of the Emperor), Mir Adal and Kazi (the head of judicial department), and Kotwal (the chief police official of larger cities).
 This system was effective in maintaining the law and order in cities, and was implemented in Dhaka.
 Many district sadar police stations are still called Kotwali police stations.
 In the Mughal period, Kotwal emerged as an institution.

 A Fouzdar was appointed to every administrative unit of the government (district), under whom there were some artillery and cavalry forces.
 There was a disciplined police system during the Mughal period, though there was no professional police force like that in the British period.

-British period [1857 - 1947]
+British period (1857 - 1947)

 In the early stage of the Industrial Revolution, when England was facing grave crisis due to socio-economic transformation, the necessity of an effective organised police service was keenly felt.
-Sir Robert Peel, then the Prime Minister, introduced a bill in the British Parliament in 1829 which created an organised civil police in London.
+Sir Robert Peel, then the Prime Minister, introduced a bill in the British Parliament in 1829 that created an organised civil police in London.
 The success of the London police in controlling social disorder and crime was admired by not only the people of England but also of European and American countries: New York city copied the London model with some modifications when it organised the first Municipal Police Force, in 1833.

 In 1858, full control of the Indian Territory was taken over from the East India Company by the British government.
-The success of the London police organised under Peel's Act of 1829 prompted the British government to reform the police system in the sub-continent in a similar way to British constabularies.
-With this end in view, a police commissioner was set up 1840, and on the recommendation of the commission of the Police Act (Act V of 1861), was passed by the British Parliament.
-Under this Act a police force was created in each province of British India, and placed under the control of the provincial government.
+The success of the London Police organised under Peel's Metropolitan Police Act 1829 prompted the British government to reform the police system in the sub-continent in a similar way to British constabularies.
+With this end in view, a police commissioner was set up in 1861, and on the recommendation of the commission of the Police Act, 1861 (Act V of 1861), was passed.
+Under this act, a police force was created in each province of British India, and placed under the control of the provincial government.
 The administration of the police force of a province was vested upon an officer styled as the Inspector-general of police.
 The administration of the police in a district was placed under the Superintendent of Police.
 The Act is still in force throughout the sub-continent, and regulates the function of police in Bangladesh, as well as the other countries of the sub-continent.